 So, you’re basically aiming to try and complete each room ‘perfectly’ as there is little-to-no room for error.
 If you’re struggling to get three cogs on a level, try not to instantly search for a guide online.
 Keep at it and try to work it out yourself as it’s a lot more satisfying.

-Jumping back to the mansion now, as I mentioned above, you have four mansion to unlock as you progress through the story.
+Jumping back to the mansion now, as I mentioned above, you have four mansions to unlock as you progress through the story.
 I won’t spoil what’s going to happen as you get further into the rabbit hole but let’s just say that I was a bit shocked at how dark the game got and the various subjects it touched on for a puzzle game.
-As you progress you will be shown various story-book style cutscenes as it dives deeper into the puppets, what the toymaker wants and whats actually going on within the mysterious mansion.
+As you progress you will be shown various story-book style cutscenes as it dives deeper into the puppets, what the toymaker wants and what’s actually going on within the mysterious mansion.

 Once you’ve completed the main game – or at any time, but after is recommended, you can jump into the secret basement levels by pushing down on the controller.
 These levels offer more new mechanics and much tougher puzzles.
 Don’t be worried if some of these puzzles take you between 30-60 minutes with numerous restarts as you work out what you need to do.
 From being able to use a mobile phone to teleport to any land-line phone, to only being able to move rooms which Anna isn’t stood in.
 These levels are brutal and will certainly test the skill of any puzzle enthusiast.

 One thing I haven’t touched on yet is the VR support.
 Before I get into that, the game doesn’t really boot up the game in the most elegant of styles.
 What I mean by that is, when you boot up the game you get the “you need PSVR to play this game, press Cross to continue or Circle to quit” screen, which you get if you try and boot any PSVR title without it being turned on.
-Now, usually when you press Circle to cancel this screen, it will loop back to the same screen – as will Cross if PSVR isn’t turned on.
+Now, usually, when you press Circle to cancel this screen, it will loop back to the same screen – as will Cross if PSVR isn’t turned on.
 However, in Rooms: The Unsolvable Puzzle (and another game I’m reviewing shortly), pushing Circle on this screen actually forces the game to load up into the non-VR mode.
 My one suggestion here would be if they could add a front-end menu asking if you want to play in VR or not, or detecting if the VR is turned on as it boots up.
 Wipeout does that and Dead Secret gives you a menu to pick for example.

 Pickiness aside, what’s VR like?
 For what it is, it works really well.
 All that happens is your virtual self is sat on the basement manhole cover and you can look around yourself and see the mansion in front of you and the courtyard around you.
-It’s like Star Child, The Lost Bear, Pop-up Pilgrims etc… in that you are in a VR world but the gameplay is just happening in front of you.
+It’s like Star Child, The Lost Bear, Pop-up Pilgrims etc… in that, you are in a VR world but the gameplay is just happening in front of you.
 You can’t reach out and grab things or interact with the virtual environment, you just watch as you play the game in its virtual dollhouse.
 That being said, it’s a nice experience and everything is nice and clear and easy to make out/play.
 I just personally see the VR side as a bonus extra way to play it rather than a key feature.
 It’s great though that you have the option to play in or out of VR as it means more people can experience the game and try it out.

 I also found that I could concentrate and progress easier whilst in VR as I was immersed in the world as I blocked out real life.